 Another important tool to deliver a successful public speech is to have the material you’re going to be use to market your business in hand.
 This will help popularize and broaden the reach of your business among your consumers, and directly aid in the revenue bit mentioned earlier.
 To do this,

 Marketing material can range from a variety of materials.
-This can include business cards, coupons, brochures, pamphlets, questionnaires, and free giveaways.
+This can include free business cards, coupons, brochures, pamphlets, questionnaires, and free giveaways.

 6. Stay Updated